-- 1) Manufacturing takes place in a global context where local markets are subject to global standards. - 2) Manufacturing systems are required to develop and operate environmentally benign products and processes. - 3) The business and organizational structures, within which manufacturing operates, are under increasing stress.
+- Manufacturing takes place in a global context where local markets are subject to global standards. - Manufacturing systems are required to develop and operate environmentally benign products and processes. - The business and organizational structures, within which manufacturing operates, are under increasing stress.

-The driver behind such collaboration was the desire to extend the control and co-ordination of operations across the entire supply process, replacing both the market and vertical integration as the means of managing the flow process [33].
-According to [12] the definition of integration is "the quality of the state of collaboration that exists among departments that are required to achieve unity of effort by the demands of the environment".
+The driver behind such collaboration was the desire to extend the control and co-ordination of operations across the entire supply process, replacing both the market and vertical integration as the means of managing the flow process [26].
+Lee, H, and whang, S. defined integration as, "the quality of the state of collaboration that exists among departments that are required to achieve unity of effort by the demands of the environment".
 While this definition refers to integration internal to a firm or organization, our emphasis here goes beyond the firm and encompasses external entities that are players in a supply chain.
+[10]

 Recent development in SCM offers the potential not just to cut cost but also to generate new revenues and high profits.
-The remaining challenge is to link those novel approaches together to garner the competitive advantage of a seamless flow of SC [33].
+The remaining challenge is to link those novel approaches together to garner the competitive advantage of a seamless flow of SC.
+Creating collaborative out side and cross-company processes to design product that meet the market demand and can be quickly and efficiently produced.
+To design the SC, Four stages must focus on: the supply chain network, the internal supply chain (which is manufacturing plants).
+Distribution systems, and the end users, moving up and down the stages are the four flows: material flow service flow information flow and fund flow.
+[26]